workingDog/Gpsd4Scala/readme.md

 the meaning of the JSON objects returned by gpsd.

-# Status

-Gpsd4Scala is still in development, not yet ready for use.

 # How to setup

 First download and install gpsd from http://www.catb.org/gpsd/.